-We are an interdisciplinary initiative committed to enhancing livable conditions
+Interdisciplinary initiative committed to enhancing livable conditions

-human and more-than-human life in urban environments
+for human and more-than-human life in urban environments

 We are at the beginning of this journey, and we invite you to seed air with us.